 1. What do you think are the biggest similarities and differences between the Indian customs and habits around food to the Swedish ones?
 What do you think will be the biggest challenges for you when it comes to food during your stay in Sweden?

-Think about the climate and how this might affect your everyday life.
+Think about the climate and how this affects your everyday life.

 2. What do you think are the biggest similarities and differences between the Indian and the Swedish climate?
-What do you think will be the biggest challenges for you during your stay in Sweden in terms of how the climate might affect your everyday life?
+What do you think will be the biggest challenges for you during your stay in Sweden in terms of how the climate affects your everyday life?

 Think about the social climate and how people interact with one another.

 3. What do you think are the biggest similarities and differences between how Indian people in general and Swedish people in general interact with one another?
-What do you think will be the biggest challenges for you when it comes to the social life during your stay in Sweden?
+What do you think are the biggest challenges for you when it comes to the social life during your stay in Sweden?

 Think about living accommodations and how this is organized in your country and at your university.

 4. What do you think are the biggest similarities and differences in terms of the organisation around living accommodations in India and in Sweden?
-What do you think will be your biggest challenges when it comes to living accommodations during your stay in Sweden?
+What do you think are the biggest challenges when it comes to living accommodations during your stay in Sweden?

-5. What expectations do you have of your stay in Sweden when it comes to the life outside of your studies?
+5. What expectations do you now have of your stay in Sweden when it comes to the life outside of your studies?

 Awareness of studies in Sweden